-The existing system of magnetic probes to measure 3D fields is comprised of 3 toroidal arrays of probes measuring the poloidal component of the magnetic field (Bn) and two toroidal arrays measuring the radial component $(B_r)$ .
-Two of the $B_p$ and the $B_r$ arrays are located in the low field side (LFS) of the machine, two above and two below the midplane, and have 12 probes each.
-One Bp array is located at the midplane in the high field side (HFS) and has 10 probes.
-The poloidal location of these arrays is indicated in black in Figure 1.
-To evaluate the adequacy of the existing system to measure 3D fields, the SVD condition number is used.
-The condition number gives an enhancement factor in the measurement error for poorly located probes.
-What has been found is that the toroidal distribution of the existing 12-probe arrays is sufficient to resolve toroidal harmonics up to n=5, the 10-probe array on the HFS up to n=4 with low condition number.
-However, the poloidal distribution is insufficient to resolve local poloidal wavenumbers on either the low or high field sides of the device.
+The existing system of magnetic probes to measure 3D fields is comprised of 3 toroidal arrays measuring the poloidal component of the magnetic field (B_p) and two toroidal arrays measuring the radial component (B_r).
+Two of the B_p and the B_r arrays are located in the low field side (LFS) of the machine, two above and two below the midplane, and have 12 probes each.
+A B_p array is located at the midplane in the high field side (HFS) and has 10 probes.
+The poloidal location of these arrays is indicated in black in Fig. 1.
+To evaluate the adequacy of the existing system to measure 3D fields, the SVD condition number is used, which gives an enhancement factor in the measurement error for poorly located probes.
+What has been found is that the toroidal distribution of the existing LFS arrays is sufficient to resolve toroidal harmonics up to n = 5, the HFS array up to n = 4.